joshbduncan/joshbduncan.com/content/posts/trying-out-things-3.md

 ### Todoist Python API library

-Doist, the company behind the Todoist app has an official [Python API Library][todoist-api].
+Doist, the company behind the Todoist app has an official [Python API Library](https://github.com/Doist/todoist-python).
 I can install the package using pip.

 ```
 $ pip install todoist-python